liamross/interval-resizer/README.md

 to, before snapping the *internals* back to fill its height.

 ### Logic flow within program
-1. On window resize, waits the amount of time set through timeoutDelay (none by default)
+1. On window resize or prop change (including internals changing), waits the amount of time set through timeoutDelay (none by default)
 1. Once that time passes, sets *internals* to `height: auto` and detects height
 1. Takes the next-largest multiple of your intervalUnit, sets *resizer* to that height